-When I first traveled to China in 2007 to teach English for a year, one of my favorite actives quickly became taking a walk after dinner with friends and exploring the narrow lanes of the subtropical city we lived in.
+When I first traveled to China in 2007 to teach English for a year, one of my favorite activities quickly became taking a walk after dinner with friends and exploring the narrow lanes of the subtropical city we lived in.

 With a couple of lamb or chicken skewers in hand, we were set to explore the city for the night.
-On our nightly walk to the river that ran through the city, we observed the people around us selling clothes from carts along the streets and students playing ping pong in a park.
+On our nightly walk to the river that ran through the city, we observed the people around us selling clothes from carts along the streets and students playing ping pong in parks.

 Everyone was outside doing something (or nothing) and you felt like you were a part of it.
 One of the best things about China is that you can walk out of your door and everything and everyone is right there waiting for you.

 As China continues to grow, more and more foreigners are choosing to travel, live, work, or do business in China.
 No matter what your reason for exploring this vibrant country, the below tips on how to get by during your first days will help give you the confidence to buy your ticket and go have fun in China.

 There are two main holidays in China: National Week, at the beginning of October, the week celebrating China’s independence, and Chinese New Year, usually sometime at the beginning of February or end of January.

 If you’re looking to check out the Canton Fair, this is usually held in April and May every year.
 The Canton Fair is a month-long exhibition of manufacturing companies’ products from all over China.
 At the Canton Fair one can find everything from metal cutting laser machines to backpacks.
 Click here to see a metal cutting laser at work.

 Most tourists travel to China during the summer months between June and September.
 It’s typically hot all over China during this time, but may be cooler at higher altitudes.

 The weather in the south remains mild during the winter, and the months of November and December are perfect for visiting somewhere like Guangzhou or Hong Kong since it’s no longer hot and not yet cold either.